seananderson/metafolio/inst/ms/ms.md

 the marine environment can be driven by adaptation to localized freshwater environments [@eliason2011].

-Salmonids are strongly affected by climate warming [e.g. @patterson2007] and yet show a remarkable diversity of tolerance to temperature [e.g.
+Salmon are strongly affected by climate warming [e.g. @patterson2007] and yet show a remarkable diversity of tolerance to temperature [e.g.
 @crozier2006; @eliason2011].
 In addition to posing perhaps the greatest threat to global biodiversity in general [@thomas2004], climate warming